Propaganda: News and Newspapers

-- Reveal something they want concealed, but people somehow discover, after the fact, and take credit for the revelation
+- reveal something they want concealed but leaks out, after the fact, and take credit for the revelation

-- Titillate with sexual references or violence, the Kardarsharama or other “human interest” cranks, crocks, skanks and pranks
+- titillate with sexual references or violence, or other “human interest” cranks, crocks, skanks and pranks

-- Make people think they are well informed, to suppress curiosity, and not listen to other people telling truths
+- make people think they are well informed, to suppress curiosity, and not listen to other people telling truth

-- “Leak:” Telling a few truths to lessen the potential shock if something big does manage to leak out.
-Note how they can thus pretend to be perfectly honest in this way, occasionally
+- “leak” by telling a few truths to lessen the potential shock if something big does manage to leak and escape their control, so they can pretend to be perfectly honest, occasionally

-- Use Fear Porn: Scare people into inaction, complacency or frustration
+- use Fear Porn to scare people into inaction, complacency or frustration

 Once you have set up control of the press, you can use it to influence other industries, do favors for government, push society in a particular direction, push your agenda or political candidate.
 It’s a vast array of mischief at your disposal, so it’s no surprise it’s come to this.
 When its influence wanes, you’ll see that they’ll seek to control the alternative sources of news, hence, an increasing push to control the Internet, politically, as they work hard to suppress the truthful information there.